Quasinormal mode/grey-body factor correspondence for Kerr black holes: Conclusion

 \section{Conclusion}

-In this work, we have established a systematic correspondence between QNMs and GBFs for Kerr BHs within the WKB framework.
+In this work, we have developed a systematic derivation of the correspondence between QNMs and GBFs for Kerr BHs within the WKB framework.
 By reformulating the radial Teukolsky equation into a Schr\"odinger-like equation with a short-ranged effective potential, we derived unified connection formulas that govern both the QNM spectrum and the scattering coefficients, and obtained explicit QNM/GBF correspondence relations including higher-order WKB corrections.

 We tested the correspondence for gravitational perturbations by comparing the GBFs reconstructed from QNM frequencies with exact numerical results obtained from the generalized Sasaki–Nakamura equation.
-Excellent agreement is observed in non-superradiant regimes, with discrepancies decreasing rapidly as the angular quantum number increases, consistent with expectations from the eikonal approximation.
+Excellent agreement is observed in nonsuperradiant regimes, with discrepancies decreasing rapidly as the angular quantum number increases, consistent with expectations from the eikonal approximation.
 The correspondence is found to break down in the superradiant regime, where the WKB-based formalism cannot capture the sign change of the GBFs.

 Our results demonstrate that, within its domain of validity, the QNM/GBF correspondence provides a reliable and efficient bridge between dynamical and radiative properties of rotating BHs.
 The formalism developed here can be straightforwardly extended to other rotating spacetimes, including Kerr–Newman \cite{Li:2021zct} and higher-dimensional Kerr BHs \cite{Davey:2022vyx}.
 Possible future directions include computing GBFs from exact solutions \cite{Motohashi:2021zyv} of the Teukolsky equation and exploring alternative approaches based on Kerr/CFT correspondence \cite{Bredberg:2009pv}.